-Vehicle Electrification

-Southwest Research Institute® (SwRI®) has been active in vehicle electrification ranging from mild hybridization to full-fledged prototype development since 1990.
+Vehicle Electrification Southwest Research Institute[®] (SwRI[®]) has been active in vehicle electrification ranging from mild hybridization to full-fledged prototype development since 1990.
 A U.S. federal mandate issued on August 28, 2012, and enforced by the National Highway Traffic Safety Administration (NHTSA) requires OEMs to increase Corporate Average Fuel Economy (CAFE) to 54.5 mpg by 2025.
 The legislation is intended to expedite the implementation of hybrid electric vehicles and plug-in hybrid electric vehicles (EV) in the U.S. market.
 Electrification has become so prevalent that a start-stop mild hybrid will soon become the baseline for development of new electrified powertrains.
 SwRI conducts research and development in several aspects of electrified vehicles and their components.
 Examples of EV projects are described below.

-Ultra-Capacitor-Based Start-Stop Mild Hybrid

-SwRI converted a conventional gasoline-powered SUV to a mild hybrid vehicle and demonstrated a 5% gain fuel economy on the EPA combined city and highway driving cycle.
-Changes included modification of electronic throttle and addition of a 4 kW ISG, a 20V 150F ultra-capacitor, and a hybrid controller that interfaced with the engine and transmission.

-Parallel Hybrid Electric Bus

-Using a standard bus chassis, SwRI integrated a downsized diesel engine, automated manual transmission, battery pack, inverter, thermal management system, electric motors, and a controller to create a parallel hybrid electric powertrain and driveable prototype vehicle.
+Ultra-Capacitor-Based Start-Stop Mild Hybrid SwRI converted a conventional gasoline-powered SUV to a mild hybrid vehicle and demonstrated a 5% gain fuel economy on the EPA combined city and highway driving cycle.
+Changes included modification of electronic throttle and addition of a 4 kW ISG, a 20V ISOF ultra-capacitor, and a hybrid controller that interfaced with the engine and transmission.
+Parallel Hybrid Electric Bus Using a standard bus chassis, SwRI integrated a downsized diesel engine, automated manual transmission, battery pack, inverter, thermal management system, electric motors, and a controller to create a parallel hybrid electric powertrain and driveable prototype vehicle.
 After tuning the controller, SwRI demonstrated a 30% improvement in fuel economy over the baseline vehicle.
 The customer produced more than 200 vehicles based on SwRI's design.

+Ultra-capacitor-based start-stop mild hybrid

+Advanced science.
+Applied technology.
-Light-Duty Hybrid Vehicle

-SwRI converted a manual transmission to an automated manual transmission (AMT) with a patented actuation and control system to enable building a low-cost parallel hybrid powertrain for a passenger vehicle.
+Light-Duty Hybrid Vehicle SwRI converted a manual transmission to an automated manual transmission (AMT) with a patented actuation and control system to enable building a low-cost parallel hybrid powertrain for a passenger vehicle.
 The AMT, ISG, battery pack, motor, and controller were integrated with a downsized 1.6 L gasoline engine.
 The customer mass-produced the converted vehicle.

-Heavy-Duty Engine Electrification

-The fixed belt ratio connections between engine and accessories such as the fan, alternator, air conditioning, and water pump cause loss of energy due to limited controllability.
+Heavy-Duty Engine Electrification The fixed belt ratio connections between engine and accessories such as the fan, alternator, air conditioning, and water pump cause loss of energy due to limited controllability.
 SwRI electrified all these accessories on a 447 kW engine by adding a 42V battery pack charged from two 5 kW fuel cells powered by onboard hydrogen.
 The average fuel economy improved over a two-year period of road driving by more than 18%.

-We welcome your inquiries.
-For more information, please contact:

-Heavy-duty engine electrification

-Parker Smith

-Research Engineer

-210.522.5571

-parker.smith@swri.org

-Powertrain Engineering Division

-estc.swri.org

-SOUTHWEST RESEARCH INSTITUTE

-Southwest Research Institute is a premier independent, nonprofit research and development organization.
-With eleven technical divisions, we offer multidisciplinary services leveraging advanced science and applied technologies.
-Since 1947, we have provided solutions for some of the world's most challenging scientific and engineering problems.

-An Equal Employment Opportunity/Affirmative Action Employer Race/Color/Religion/Sex/Sexual Orientation/Gender Identity/National Origin/Disabled/Veteran Committed to Diversity in the Workplace ask@swri.org

-©2024 Southwest Research Institute.
+Heavy-duty engine electrification We welcome your inquiries.
+For more information, please contact: Bapiraju Surampudi, Ph.D.
+Staff Engineer (210) 522-3278 bsurampudi@swri.org Powertrain Engineering Division estc.swri.org Southwest Research Institute Southwest Research Institute is a premier independent, nonprofit research and development organization using multidisciplinary services to provide solutions to some of the world's most challenging scientific and engineering problems.
+Headquartered in San Antonio, Texas, our client-focused, client-funded organization occupies 1,200 acres, providing more than 2 million square feet of laboratories, test facilities, workshops, and offices for nearly 2,700 employees who perform contract work for government and industry clients.
+An Equal Employment Opportunity/Affirmative Action Employer Race/Color/Religion/Sex/Sexual Orientation/Gender Identity/National Origin/Disabled/Veteran Committed to Diversity in the Workplace swri.org SwRI Business Inquiries PO Drawer 28510 San Antonio, Texas 78228-0510 USA ask@swri.org • 210.522.2122 f in ⊻ @ □ ©2017 Southwest Research Institute.
 All rights reserved.
+Designed & printed by SwRI MPS 03-0917 JCN 257823 tp Benefiting government, industry and the public through innovative science and technology